ThoaShook/Fraud_Detection/README.md

 * Annotations:
     * There are 17 fraud transactions out of 8000 transactions during 2 consecutive days in September.
     * This highly unbalance with respect to target variable 'Class' needs to be treated before building our models.
+    * Our target variable is 'Class' feature.
+The other PCA features are labeled from V1 to V28 except 'Time' and 'Amount' are independent variables
+    * The target variable has 2 classes: Not-Fraud: 0, Fraud: 1.
+This is a typical binary classification.
+From the 'Class' feature, we can see only one class: 0- Not-Fraud, the other class 1-Fraud is barely showed.
+    * The danger of imbalanced classes is that the model will always predict class 0 which means it's completely ignore the minority class 1-Fraud in favor of the majority class: 0-not-Fraud.

 IV.
 Fraudulent Transactions Trend